-Establish what the child admission policies are in operation within the pool facility to ensure that appropriate categories of users are taken into account when considering risk.
-For instance, it would not be appropriate for very young persons to be using pool facilities alongside more advanced adult swimmers
+Establish what child admission policies are in operation within the pool facility to ensure that appropriate categories of users are considered when considering risk.
+For instance, it would not be appropriate for very young persons to be using pool facilities alongside more advanced adult swimmers.